Wall-crossing and invariants of higher rank Joyce-Song stable pairs: Abstract

 \section{Abstract}

-We introduce a higher rank analogue of the Pandharipande-Thomas theory of stable pairs.
-Given a Calabi-Yau threefold $X$, we define the highly frozen triples given by ${O}^{\oplus r}_{X}(-n)\rightarrow F$ where $F$ is a pure coherent sheaf with one dimensional support, $r>1$ and $n\gg 0$ is a fixed integer.
-We equip the highly frozen triples with a suitable stability condition and compute their associated invariants using Joyce-Song wall-crossing techniques in the category of weakly semistable objects.
+We introduce a higher rank analog of the Joyce--Song theory of stable pairs.
+Given a nonsingular projective Calabi--Yau threefold $X$, we define the higher rank Joyce--Song pairs given by ${O}^{\oplus r}_{X}(-n)\rightarrow F$ where $F$ is a pure coherent sheaf with one dimensional support, $r>1$ and $n\gg 0$ is a fixed integer.
+We equip the higher rank pairs with a Joyce--Song stability condition and compute their associated invariants using the wallcrossing techniques in the category of ``\textit{weakly}" semistable objects.